When the school opened it was also used as a Church on Sundays and Holy Days. The Church was not built until 1958.

 He died in 1888.
 He was canonized in 1934 and his feast day is on 31 January each year.

-A class attends Friday Mass weekly and once a term there is a Parish and School Mass with input from our children.
+Classes attend Parish Mass weekly and once a term there is a Parish and School Mass with input from our children and families.

-A Priest from St Joseph’s New Plymouth is asked to be our spiritual advisor.
-We are fortunate to have the services of Fr Frank Twiss, a Marist Priest, also to look after our school.
-Staff training is taken up through the Pastoral Centre in Palmeston North.
+A Priest from St Joseph’s New Plymouth is asked to be our spiritual advisor each term.
+We are fortunate to have the services of Fr Sanjay Pradhan also, to look after our school.
+Staff Special Character training is taken up through the Pastoral Centre in Palmerston North.
 The School has an appointed Director of Religious Studies.

 Mr Dee Luckin